Judgment of the Supreme Court in the Civil Chamber, dated of 28th June 28, 2023

 I C 1987/19

-Presiding Judge: SSO Katarzyna Jelewska-Sterczała
+Presiding Judge: Katarzyna Jelewska-Sterczała, Regional Court Judge

 I C 1987/19

-Presiding Judge: SSO Katarzyna Jelewska-Sterczała
+Presiding Judge: Katarzyna Jelewska-Sterczała, Regional Court Judge

 III CZP 51/22

-1. The decision of the court of first instance as to the composition of the group issued in group proceedings may be appealed to the court of second instance (Article 394 of the Code of Civil Procedure in conjunction with Article 24(1) of the Law on Enforcement of Claims in Group Proceedings).
+1. The decision of the court of first instance as to the composition of the group issued in group proceedings may be complained to the court of second instance (Article 394 of the Code of Civil Procedure in conjunction with Article 24 Section 1of the Act on Pursuing Claims in Group Proceedings).

-2. In a situation where a given appeal is addressed to a specific court as competent to hear it (court ad quem) through the court that issued the appealed decision (court a quo), the legal issue may be presented to the Supreme Court only by the court to which the appeal is addressed (court ad quem).
+2. In a situation where a given appeal is addressed to a specific court as competent to hear it (court ad quem) through the court that issued the appealed ruling (court a quo), the legal issue may be presented to the Supreme Court only by the court to which the appeal is addressed (court ad quem).
 This may not be the court through which the appeal is brought (court a quo).

-4. In a situation where the law allows a complaint without indicating which court has jurisdiction to hear it, it should be heard by the court of second instance, as this is still a model solution in civil proceedings.
-The assumption that the cases of complaint provided for by the law, for which a different composition of the court issuing the appealed decision is competent to recognize, should be qualified as deviations from the model construction of the complaint expressed in Article 394 in conjunction with Articles 395-397 of the Code of Civil Procedure, and not a separate type of appeal.
+4. In a situation where the act allows a complaint without indicating which court has jurisdiction to hear it, it should be heard by the court of second instance, as this is still a model solution in civil proceedings.
+The assumption that the cases of complaint provided for by the act, for which a different composition of the court issuing the complained decision is competent to recognize, should be qualified as deviations from the model construction of the complaint expressed in Article 394 in conjunction with Articles 395-397 of the Code of Civil Procedure, and not a separate type of appeal.

 V ACz 555/22